Gem Spa (Basquiat)

 Untitled (Gem Spa) is a 1982 painting created by American artist Jean-Michel Basquiat in 1982.
 It is an autobiographical work depicting a sparsely rendered figure atop a bicycle "drowned in darkness."

 Background

-In early 1980, Basquiat abandoned his prolific downtown graffiti pseudonym SAMO (SAMe Old shit) in order to embrace his career as a painter.
-In retrospect he stated, "I wrote SAMO IS DEAD all over the place.
+In early 1980, Basquiat abandoned his prolific downtown graffiti pseudonym SAMO in order to embrace his career as a painter.
+In retrospect, he stated, "I wrote SAMO IS DEAD all over the place.
 And I started painting."
 Untitled (Gem Spa) was produced in 1982 during an important turning point in his career.
 Basquiat stated, "I had some money; I made the best paintings ever, referencing his work from this early highpoint.